ArtiZen Yoga has free class for active military

 Greg Jones leads free football camp at BCHS

 NFL star and Beaufort native Greg Jones and The Lead Block Foundation will hold the second annual Friday Night Lights Youth Football Camp on Friday, July 11 from 5 to 9 p.m. at Battery Creek High School, 1 Blue Dolphin Drive, Beaufort.
 The free camp is open to 150 participants ages 10-18 on a first come, first-serve basis.
 The camp is facilitated by Olympus Foundation Management.
 Coaching staff will emphasize fundamentals, form and technique, as the program is a non-contact camp.
-Campers will be grouped according to age, size and ability, allowing them to compete against campers of similar talents.
 Campers should wear T-shirt, tennis shoes, shorts or sweats and bring sweat towel.
 This camp allows children and teens the unique opportunity to attend a football skills camp at no charge.
 Advance registration required.
-For more information or to register online, visit www.leadblockfoundation.com.
+To register online, visit www.leadblockfoundation.com.

 Non-denominational class invites women, kids

 The Beaufort Day Class of Community Bible Study will hold an Informational Coffee on Wednesday, July 16 at 10 a.m. at Parish Church of St. Helena, 507 Newcastle St., Beaufort.
 This event is open to all area women and children interested in a non-denominational class that presents an in-depth Bible study in a caring format.
-Free childcare is provided for the coffee, but pre-registration is required for mothers bringing children.
+Free childcare is provided, but pre-registration is required for mothers bringing children.
 Community Bible Study has classes worldwide and has been in Beaufort for 13 years.
 CBS is not associated with any church or denomination, but meets in local churches that host the study.
-The 2014-15 Day Class, studying 1 & 2 Corinthians, will meet at the Parish Church of St. Helena from September through April on Thursday mornings and includes classes for women and children, infants to age 10.
-Please call Sandi Fischer 838-0212 or e-mail firstname.lastname@example.org to pre-register if bringing children to the coffee.
+The 2014-15 Day Class will meet at the Parish Church of St. Helena from September through April on Thursday mornings and includes classes for women and children, infants to age 10.
+Please call Sandi Fischer 838-0212 or e-mail email@example.com to pre-register if bringing children.
 For more information, find CBS on Facebook or visit www.beaufort.cbsclass.org.

 County accepting photo calendar submissions